Tashkeel Dubai

 Tashkeel is an art facility in the United Arab Emirates.
-Established in Dubai, United Arab Emirates in 2008 by Lateefa bint Maktoum, Tashkeel seeks to provide a nurturing environment for the growth of contemporary art and design practice rooted in the UAE.
-Through multi-disciplinary studios, work spaces and galleries located in both Nad Al Sheba and Al Fahidi, it enables creative practice, experimentation and dialogue among practitioners and the wider community.
+Established in Dubai, United Arab Emirates in 2008 by Lateefa bint Maktoum.

 Operating on an open membership model, Tashkeel's annual programme of training, residencies, workshops, talks, exhibitions, international collaborations and publications aims to further practitioner development, public engagement, lifelong learning and the creative and cultural industries.

-Tashkeel published a book entitled 'Reference Point: A History of Tashkeel and the UAE Art Scene' to celebrate its ten-year anniversary.

 Facilities

 Tashkeel currently consists of a 2,800sq.m building (built in 1987) in the district of Nad Al Sheba, which includes a gallery, studios for the practice of specific artistic disciplines (fine art, digital, 3D, darkroom, photography, printmaking, textile printing); a library; lounge, garden and workspaces.

 Tashkeel also has a traditional house in the historical neighborhood of Al Fahidi, which contains five individual artist studios and two gallery spaces.

 Exhibitions

 Tashkeel annual exhibition programme includes two open calls, residency outcomes, culminating shows of its Critical Practice and Tanween training programmes as well as Made in Tashkeel (2009 – present), an annual art exhibition presenting selected works by members, workshop participants and recent exhibiting artists.
-Each year, Tashkeel also presents design exhibitions including the ‘graduation’ show of the Tanween design programme during Dubai Design Week.
+Each year, Tashkeel also presents design exhibitions including the 'graduation' show of the Tanween design programme during Dubai Design Week.